marinorf/mlops/README.md

 # 🤖 ML Ops Workflow for Breast Cancer Wisconsin

 This repository implements a full ML workflow for the Breast Cancer Wisconsin dataset, developed as part of the ML Operations course at EWHA University.
-All steps—from data ingestion through model training and evaluation—are managed through a Makefile.
+All steps from data loading through model training and evaluation are managed through the Makefile.

 ---